 KC Council of Women Business Owners

-Goals of KC-CWBO
+Goals and Activities of KC-CWBO

 Organizational goals include:

 1) Promoting women-owned businesses as vendors to corporate purchasing agents as well as government procurement officers;